 Special projects take place throughout the school, giving every child a chance to experience the various aspects of this subject from model making, to textiles and cookery.
 The children are encouraged to plan and evaluate their activities and to share their results with others.

-Educating our children about PSHCE is a very important task and it is a continuous process from when children are very young through to adulthood.
-The school has an active involvement in this task through the PSHCE programme.
-When the children reach Year 5 and 6, parents are invited to a meeting to see the materials we use in Year 5 and 6, which specifically address the sex and relationships education content of the curriculum.
+Educating our children about PSHE is a very important task and it is a continuous process from when children are very young through to adulthood.
+The school has an active involvement in this task through the Jigsaw programme.

 Modern Foreign Language

-Children in KS2 learn French and Spanish following themed units focusing on conversation.
+Children learn Spanish following themed units focusing on conversation.
 Teaching is delivered through a range of interactive activities which include games and songs.

-We use the Big Maths programme to support our teaching of the basic skills and all children are regularly assessed using the Steps of learning.
-You can download the steps for the 4 operations here:
+We use our own scheme of key skills progression to support our teaching of the basic skills and all children are regularly assessed using our own assessments.